I first learned about Jim from BeastSkills.com after I saw a video of Steve (NerdFitness.com) and Jim working on the muscle-up.

 2. Where did you find your motivation to get into gymnastics?

-I was always a physical kid, so it came natural that I’d want to challenge myself in a different manner.
+I was always a physical kid, so it came naturally that I’d want to challenge myself in a different manner.
 Gymnastics are easy for anyone to get into, on an amateur level, that’s what is so great about them – no gym membership needed.

 3. What does a typical training program look like when learning a new move such as a handstand, planche, etc.?
 Training frequency, volume, sets, etc.?

 Work as often as you can, while staying as fresh as you can.
-For the handstand, you absolutely need to be working it on a regular basis to develop the fine motor control.
+For the handstand, you absolutely need to be working it on a regular basis to develop fine motor control.
 Stop and/or rest when quality starts to suffer.